iterative/blog-tpi-bees/README.md

 An example of setting up remote cloud environment for training a machine learning model using [Terraform Provider Iterative](https://github.com/iterative/terraform-provider-iterative).

+See the blog post at <https://dvc.org/blog/moving-local-experiments-to-the-cloud-with-tpi> for a full explanation.

-`main.tf` contains two different tasks:
+The `main.tf` file contains two different tasks:

 1. basic scenario for running a script remotely, and
 2. training a model on a GPU device